Chanel Information Guide

 Chanel Classic Flap Bag

-In 1983, Karl Lagerfeld reinvented Chanels 1955 shoulder bag into what we know now as the Chanel Classic Flap.
-Lagerfeld introduced the iconic CC turnlock closure which replaced the mademoiselle closure and added the timeless woven leather chain, replacing the flat metal chainlinks.
-The interior remained burgundy for all black colored bags, in homage to Chanel’s original design.
+In 1983, Karl Lagerfeld reinvented Chanel's 1955 shoulder bag as the Classic Flap, introducing the iconic CC turn-lock, a woven leather chain, and retaining the burgundy interior in black bags to honor Chanel’s original design.

 Chanel 2.55 Reissue Bag